Money Saving

 Common grocery shopping mistakes that waste money, plus simple fixes that can lower your bill and reduce food waste without coupons or apps.

-Image: Photo: Hotcouponworld.com (BY-SA) via Openverse
+Photo: Wonderlane (BY) via Openverse

 Most grocery overspending has nothing to do with high prices.
 It's the small habits — the unplanned trip, the empty stomach, the "might as well" extras — that quietly puff up the bill and send perfectly good food to the bin.
 A handful of avoidable mistakes is usually all it takes to turn a sensible shop into an expensive one.
 So here they are, the common ones, each with the small fix that undoes it.